Questions? Call (734) 338-8453

 Frequently Asked Questions

-Is there a fee for applying for a medical tint exemption?
+Is there a fee for the medical exemption process?

 Nearby State Exemptions